Lexicon

 AORIGINAL

-Mandatory dossier shipped with every predicate: signature (types, arity), intension (definition, measurement), runtime specification, tests (exemplars, confounders), invariants (hard and soft), provenance (author, date, authority), scope (where valid).
-Proof-carrying code—package is validated and mandatory.
+The mandatory dossier shipped with every predicate: signature (types, arity), intension (definition, measurement), runtime specification, tests (exemplars, confounders), invariants (hard and soft), provenance (author, date, authority), scope (where valid).
+No claim travels without its papers.
+A pharmaceutical compound ships with a regulatory dossier specifying composition, dosage, contraindications, and manufacturing conditions; the predicate package applies the same discipline to knowledge claims.
+This is proof-carrying code — validated and maintained as a unit, not scattered across documentation, comments, and tribal knowledge.

 Predicate Search Space (A20)